nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 ##### With View Designer and Web UI

-1. Click on the **Variables** tab and add the "juridical_comment" and "hoo_comment" variables to the right column.
+1. Click on the **Variables** tab and add the *juridical_comment* and *hoo_comment* variables to the right column.
   ![]({{file name='Simple_Workflow_015_1.png'}} ?w=600,border=true)
-2. Save you work and click on the **Open View Designer** link.
+2. Save you work and click on the **Open View Designer** button.
-3. In the Layout tab, navigate to "Workflows", then "SalesProposalWorkflow" and click on "Juridical Advice".
+3. In the Layout tab, navigate to **Workflows** > **SalesProposalWorkflow** and click on **Juridical Advice**.
 A  page with the Juridical Advice task layout is displayed.
-If there is no layout, click on the "*Customize*" button
+If there is no layout, click on the **Customize** button.
-4. Delete the properties displayed in the layout using the bin icon once an element is selected
+4. Delete the properties displayed in the layout using the delete icon once an element is selected.
-5. Add the &ldquo;juridical_comment&rdquo; field the same way you did with the &ldquo;Technical validation&rdquo; node, setting the property as required.
+5. Add the *juridical_comment* field the same way you did with the *Technical validation* node, setting the property as required.
 ![]({{file name='vd_wf_technical_validation_layout6.png'}} ?w=300,border=true)
-6. Add the &ldquo;hoo_comment&rdquo; as well, but make sure to set it as read only by using the _View_ mode.
+6. Add the *hoo_comment* as well, but make sure to set it as read only by using the _View_ mode.
 ![]({{file name='vd_wf_technical_validation_layout7.png'}} ?w=600,border=true)
 7. Click on **Save**.